D-Futagi/spike-sorting/README.md

-# Spike sorting and spike tempalte reconstruction with misalignment adjustment
+# Spike sorting with misalignment adjustment